songlining/youtube-feeds/README.md

 A [Dockerfile](https://github.com/songlining/dockerfiles/blob/master/youtube-feeds/Dockerfile) has been provided to put everything into the container.
 Make sure env.json is in the same directory of the Dockerfile when running _docker build_.

 # How to use it?
-This application is writtin in a way that it doesn't have any touch on the storage.
-Everything is either stored in Object Storage such as S3 or a CouchDB.
+The audio files can be stored in either AWS S3 or IBM Cloud Obejct Storage).
+The playlist registry information is in CouchDB.
+This application is writtin in a way that it doesn't have any touch on the local storage.
+Downloading/converting the youtube episodes, uploading them to S3 are all through the Node.js stream pipes.

 If you want to setup a personal RSS feed like me you have various options either running the Node.js application in a VM or create a Docker container using the provided Dockerfile and then run the container either in a VM or in my case on the [IBM Kubernetes as a Service](https://www.ibm.com/blogs/bluemix/2017/03/kubernetes-now-available-ibm-bluemix-container-service/).

-Note: If you use the Lite/free IBM K8S cluster you will be able to run your containers in a free node with 2 CPU's and 4GB of RAM.
+If you use the Lite/free IBM K8S cluster you will be able to run your containers in a free node with 2 CPU's and 4GB of RAM.
 It's good enough to serve the podcast service for yourself.
 The Lite cluster won't give you Ingress or Load Balancer functions.
 You will only be able to use NodePort to expose your service.
-Well, it's free and for me it's good enough for personal usage.
+Well, it's free and for me it's good enough.

 ## env.json
 [A sample env.json file](https://github.com/songlining/youtube-feeds/blob/master/controller/env.json) has been provided for your reference.
 You need to populate this file with your own credentials.